 • Waiter 10$ -15$ per day from the whole group

 • Summit porter 10$-15$ per day from the whole group

 • Toilet crew 10$-15$ per day from the whole group

 For Safaris we recommend 10% of the whole package.
-The best way to give tips normally is through collecting the tips for the whole group and then dividing them among the crew members.
-Also tips could be placed in envelopes addressed to each member and handed directly to each member in accordance with their status.
+The best way to give tips normally is by collecting the tips for the whole group and then dividing them among the crew members.
+Also, tips could be placed in envelopes addressed to each member and handed directly to each member by their status.